WajahatAli3218664/Wajahat-Library-Manager/README.md

-Here’s a well-structured and professional **README.md** file for your project, tailored to your requirements.
-Replace placeholders like `Your Name` and `yourusername` with your actual details.

----

 # 📚 Personal Library Manager 📚

-Welcome to the **Personal Library Manager**, created by **Your Name**!
+Welcome to the **Personal Library Manager**, created by **Wajahat Ali**!
 This is a simple command-line tool designed to help you manage your book collection.
 With this program, you can add, remove, search, and view statistics about your books.
 The library is automatically saved to a file (`library.txt`) and loaded when you restart the program.

 ---